po1sigala/live/01-Class-Content/19-PWA-dev/16-Stu_Caching/README.md

 * It's done when I have registered the service worker inside the `client/index.js` file after checking to see if the browser supports service workers.

-* It's done when I have imported and configured the `workbox-webpack-plugin` to the `webpack.config.js` file.
+* It's done when I have imported `injectManifest` using destructuring assignment from the `workbox-webpack-plugin` inside the `webpack.config.js` file.

-* It's done when I have updated the `plugins` array in the `webpack.config.js` file to invoke a new `generateSw()` method.
+* It's done when I have added a new `InjectManifest` plugin to the `plugins` array in `webpack.config.js`.

-* It's done when I have passed an object to the `generateSw()` method in the `webpack.config.js` file that contains the following properties:
+* It's done when I have specified the `swSrc` and `swDest` properties in the `InjectManifest` constructor in the `plugins` array in `webpack.config.js`.

-  * `runtimeCaching`: An array of objects that define the strategies to use for caching.

-  * `urlPattern`: A string that is used to match URLs.

-  * `handler`: A string that is used to specify the caching strategy to use.

-* It's done when I have specified a `urlPattern` for `/css` and `/js` in the `runtimeCaching` array.
+* It's done when I have registered a route for the caching of static assets (js, HTML, CSS) by using a `staleWhileRevalidate` strategy for files that aren't precached, by matching against the destination of the incoming request.

 ## 📝 Notes

 Refer to the documentation:

+* Matching can be done against the destination of the incoming request, which can be accessed using the `destination` property of the `request` object.

 * [Google Docs on Common Recipes](https://developers.google.com/web/tools/workbox/guides/common-recipes)